Botox side effects: risks, prevalence, and safety

 • breathing difficulties

-If you have any questions, please feel free to contact us.
+If you have any questions, please feel free to contact me.

 Can Botox go wrong?